khelmric/gcp-quiz-engine/README.md

 - Storage bucket ***quiz-engine-storage-db-exports***: location for the database exports, created by the admin user

 ### Identity-Aware Proxy
+The Identity-Aware Proxy (IAP) allows to restrict the access for specific Google-Accounts, or make the access possible for the public.

 ### Secret Manager
+Sensitive information like the admin password is stored in Secret Manager.

 ## Key Features
 - Quiz mode